webgatems/CoterieQuoteEngineApi/README.md

 ### API Instructions and Notes

-* The api post URL is: https://localhost:44339/api/v1/QuoteEngine
+* The API post URL is: https://localhost:44339/api/v1/QuoteEngine

-* While Postman can be used to test the Api, Swagger is wired up and will run automatically.
+* In addition to using Postman to test the Api, Swagger is wired up and will run automatically.

-* Test the input values (Revenue, State, Business) with faulty values to observe basic error handling.
+* Test the input values (Revenue, State, Business) with faulty values to observe basic error responses.

 * A few simple unit tests have been added and can be executed using the normal Test Explorer.
 These tests were written using the Machine.Specifications packages to encourage TDD and BDD.

-### Next Steps
+### Next Steps (and Beyond)

 1. Implement Logging